iLiveMyLife/whitepaper/Whitepaper.md

 ## Abstract

-People more and more realize that email is not a good tool for collaboration and move away to chats like Slack, Discord or even Telegram.
+People more and more realize that email is not a good tool for collaboration and move away to chats like Slack, Discord or even Telegram for managing projects or even companies.
 But those are not ideal either.
 Yes, they have an ability to devide communication into different topics but at the end chats become overloaded with messages and useful knowledge is lost in history.

 With our solution we want to suggest a more flexible communication model where communication happens at the same time as building documentation into knowledge graph.